 In addition to the cost of the Cebu to Bohol ferry ticket, you will also need to pay a 25 php terminal fee per person.
 It’s completely separate to the ticket fee and is payable as you enter the terminal building.
 It’s easy to miss, so make sure that you don’t proceed to security until you have paid your terminal fee.
 There is a small sign that will direct you to the terminal fee counter.

 There are terminal fees that are payable throughout the Philippines – even at airports.
 We were surprised by an 800 php terminal fee that we had to pay when flying out of the country from Cebu International airport.
-So yes terminal fees are payable everywhere across the country.
+So yes terminal fees are payable all across the country.

 7. There Is An Additional Fee For Baggage

 There is a security check and waiting area at all ports – just like at airports.
-Once you have paid your terminal fee you will proceed through security the security check where your bags will be put through the security scanner.
+Once you have paid your terminal fee you will proceed through security where your bags will be put through the security scanner.
 From there you can head over to the baggage counter.
 This part is a little chaotic.

 But basically you need to pay for you baggage at the counter, and then a porter will come over and tag your bag.
 From this point on your baggage is in the hands of the porter.
 It might be a little worrying because all the baggage just stands there waiting for someone to transport it onto the ferry.
 Thankfully it all went very smoothly for us and we didn’t have any problems.
 Once you reach Bohol, all the luggage is placed on the ledge next to the ferry (where you disembark), and you can simply pick up your bags as you leave.